VegaDeftwing/OpGuidesHugoSrc/content/Engineering/11-math.md

 #### ℤ - Integers

 Alright, Natural and Whole numbers are great and all, but what if we want to represent a deficit or debt?
-Negative numbers would definitely be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverseses, so .... -3, -2, -1, 0, 1, 2, 3 ...
+Negative numbers would definitely be nice- introducing *Integers*, this is just the set of Whole numbers *and* the their inverses, so .... -3, -2, -1, 0, 1, 2, 3 ...

 {{< tip >}}

-If you come from a programming background, do note that what programming languages call integers is ever so silghtly different.
-Namely, mathematically integers include arbitarily large numbers, but in programming most `int` types are bounded by how many bits they can store, for exmaple, an 8 bit signed integer can only hold values ranging from -128 to 127.
+If you come from a programming background, do note that what programming languages call integers is ever so slightly different.
+Namely, mathematically integers include arbitrarily large numbers, but in programming most `int` types are bounded by how many bits they can store, for example, an 8 bit signed integer can only hold values ranging from -128 to 127.

 {{< /tip >}}